Weather & Climate – Nkhotakota WR

 • May – This is the start of the Dry season.
 The bush is beautiful and still lush and there is a lot of water around, although the rain has dropped off.

-• June & July – There is no rain and the bush is getting drier.
-Daytime temperatures will nudge 24°C/75°F, while nights are much cooler struggling to reach 13°C/55°F. Don’t forget warm clothing for early morning game drives.
+• June & July – There is no rain, and the bush is getting drier.
+Daytime temperatures average 24°C/75°F, while nights are much cooler struggling to reach 13°C/55°F. Don’t forget warm clothing for early morning drives.

 • October – This is the time when temperatures can be brutal.
 Although the average is 30°C/86°F, temperatures peak much higher.
 Mornings are lovely, with temperatures around 19°C/66°F. The first rain sometimes falls this month, with the temperature mercifully dropping after the rain.

-It tends to be very humid as well as warm during the Wet season.
+It tends to be very humid and warm during the Wet season.
 Afternoon showers are common, and thunderstorms are often dramatic.
-The sky is clear, and the bush looks green and healthy.
+The sky is clear of dust, and the bush looks green and healthy.

 • November – The rains usually start in November and conditions are hot and humid.
 The rain comes as a relief.
 During the day, temperatures are around 30°C/86°F. It doesn’t rain every day but when it does, it usually comes in afternoon thunderstorms.

-• April – A lovely time of the year as the rain is winding down but the landscape is lush and green.
+• April – A lovely time of year, as the rain is winding down but the landscape is lush and green.

 Want To Visit Nkhotakota WR?